 Should you get rid of your Redbird?

 The answer is NO. There’s still a lot of value to this prepaid card, besides the 5% cash back at Target.
 Debit cards are still allowed and you can still use pin-enabled gift cards to load your Redbird (see more below).
-The limit’s haven’t changed either so $5K/month, $2.5K/day, $1K/transaction is still a great deal of manufactured spend.
+The limit’s haven’t changed either so $5K/month, $2.5K/day, $1K/transaction is still a great deal.

 For some people Target might be a better option than Walmart.
 At least around me there’s more Target options than Walmarts.
 I also find Target employees to be much friendlier and the experience much more relaxed than Walmart.